arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

 As shown below

 I have created a variable called `isAnimated` and binding it to the `fa-icon` spin property.
-On cliking the icon Iam toggling the isAnimated value
+On clicking the icon Iam toggling the isAnimated value

 ```
 <fa-icon